 (3) The remuneration of the Registrar shall be approved by the Minister.

-10. Register of Painters
+10. Register of painters

 (1) The Board shall cause to be kept a Register of Painters and upon a painter becoming registered under this Act there shall be entered in the Register the name of such registered painter and such other particulars as may from time to time be prescribed or required by the Board.